Why the initial estimates are inaccurate

 If you’re familiar with mobile/web software development, you know that estimates are pretty important in the process.
 Especially for the Client.
 One of the first questions before the development is: How much will it cost?
 In most cases people won’t be willing to start a project without knowing how much they will pay and how long it will take.
 In case you don’t know a thing about it, you can go back to How to proceed with mobile app development to dig into the topic.
 So by explaining why are the initial estimates inaccurate, this article will show you that:

-2. Common understanding is key to avoid trouble - the client wants to know as much as possible and the agency needs to understand client’s business needs first
+- Common understanding is key to avoid trouble - the client wants to know as much as possible and the agency needs to understand client’s business needs first

 Some reasons why the estimates are essential in mobile and web app development process: